-The Kvarken Archipelago is gorgeous, as you can imagine and is also considered a protected area, although there are selected islands where these summer cabins are located.
+On the Finnish side of Kvarken, there is a large archipelago, the Kvarken Archipelago, which includes the large islands Replot, Björkö, and many smaller islands.
+The Kvarken Archipelago is gorgeous, as you can imagine, and is also considered a protected area, although there are selected islands where these summer cabins are located.
 We are on our way to one of these islands to stop at the dock and have a Finnish picnic and coffee.
 The cabin we stopped at was a private cottage and we piled out onto the dock to take a look.

-While there, we wandered the islands a bit and then sat to have typical Finnish Oltermanni cheese, Hapankorppu sour crackers, and hot coffee.
+While there, we wandered the islands a bit and then sat to have typical Finnish Oltermanni cheese (similar to Havarti cheese), Hapankorppu sour crackers made from rye sourdough, and hot coffee.
 I went back time and time again for that cheese, which was of a most delicious variety and the crackers were so good that now I wish I had bought a package to bring back to the States with me.
 Soon enough, we packed up again and jetted back to Björköby.

 That evening we made our way to Kalajoki, where I was delighted to find one of those magical places in the middle of nowhere!
 Being so far from the cities, usually, things begin to change and the expectations are lowered for the chance at gourmet food, but this place was right on target and could not have been tastier.
 Although family-owned and run, the menu was perfect with the start of a local berry cocktail.